iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-gitops.md

     export ITER8=$(pwd)
     ```
     6. Enable Iter8 to update your fork.
         1. [Create a personal access token on GitHub](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 In Step 8 of this process, select repo.
-This will ensure that the token can be used by Iter8 to update your application manifest in GitHub.
+This will ensure that the token can be used by Iter8 to update your app manifest in GitHub.
         2. Create K8s secret
         ```shell
         # replace $GHTOKEN with GitHub token created above